 162 W Main Road, Little Compton

 Carolyn's Sakonnet Vineyard opened in 1975 in Little Compton on the premise that the microclimate and soil conditions found along the Southeastern New England coast closely resemble some of the great wine regions of the world (Think: France).
 The vineyard produces more than 30,000 cases annually from the 50 planted acres.
+Current restrictions can be found, here.

 TOURS & TASTINGS: